-Cold Salmon Salad
+Chilled Salmon Salad

 If you need a healthy salad loaded with omega-3s, you’ll love this easy salmon salad.
 It only takes 5 minutes to make!
 I love it on toasted sourdough bread or everything bagels, but there are so many ways to eat it.
 I poach a piece of salmon in the microwave, but you can also make it with my air fryer salmon or baked salmon.
 Then flake the fish, and add celery, red onions, just a little mayo, fresh lemon juice, salt, and pepper.

 When I was testing this recipe, I was surprised that my husband, Tommy, tried some and proceeded to eat half the bowl.
 He hates salmon (or so he says!), but he devoured this salad.
 I can’t wait for you to try it!
-It’s dairy-free, gluten-free, low in carbs, and high in protein.

-- Salmon: You’ll need a half-pound fillet.
+- Salmon: You’ll need a half-pound salmon fillet.

 - Vegetables: Chop celery and red onion.